 Regardless if your pride is found in that American classic, that foreign import, your old daily, or that shiny new luxury car you bought for yourself after that recent promotion, a clean car is a great way to show your pride for your ride.
+Read on to learn more in this article of shine armor blog!

 When taking on the task of cleaning your vehicle and practicing car care, you should start by choosing one of the main five sections of the car.
 At that point you should work on each section from start to finish to ensure you have completed the task to the best of your abilities.
 As you will read, the beginning steps of many sections are the same, and can be done as a set.